 A member school must make available to students, two or more law-related education courses during a school year.
 One course may be American Government or a related course.
 The remaining course or courses offered annually must be law or criminal justice electives.

-Civics should be engaging and provide opportunities for students to solve problems in their state and local communities.
+Civics should be engaging and provide opportunities for students to solve problems they care about in their state and local communities.
 This project-based learning framework involves four primary components.
-Students identify a problem in their communities; research the problem and public policy alternatives; select or create a policy to best resolve the problem; and prepare an action plan with the steps needed to have the policy implemented by the government.
+Students identify a problem in their communities; research the problem and public policy alternatives; select or create a policy to best resolve the problem; and prepare an action plan with the steps needed to have the policy implemented by the appropriate level of government.
 Classes of middle or high school students, clubs, and other groups prepare a traditional or digital portfolio and may present their proposals before panels of judges at the district and state levels.
-Some districts hold Project Citizen showcases (similar to history fair projects).
-Classroom teachers may submit entries to the state showcase in April.
+Some districts hold public policy showcases (similar to history fair projects).
+Classroom teachers may submit entries to the Justice Teaching Center.

-Program promotes constitutional literacy, as well as civic competence and responsibility among upper elementary and secondary students.
-The interactive strategies, relevant content and the simulated congressional hearing help students apply their civic and constitutional knowledge to present day issues.
+This program promotes constitutional literacy, as well as civic competence and responsibility among upper elementary, middle, and high school students.
+The interactive strategies, relevant content, and the simulated congressional hearing help students apply their civic and constitutional knowledge to present day issues.
 The methodology strengthens critical thinking, public speaking, and civil dialogue skills.

 Students at the middle and high school levels may participate in a state level showcase, hosted by Florida Southern College, to demonstrate their knowledge and understanding of the United States Constitution.
 Winning teams at the state level may be eligible to participate in the national competition.